 Journalism: Philo has worked at BBC Radio 5 Live for over 10 years, as a reporter, producer, presenter and editor.
 He spent four years working with Adrian Chiles on his Sony award-winning Saturday sports talk show.
 During his radio career Philo has worked with Eamonn Holmes, Richard Bacon and Victoria Derbyshire and he now divides his time between Sheffield Hallam University and editing the Stephen Nolan show.

-Clare Jenkins, senior lecturer and course leader
+Clare Jenkins, senior lecturer and joint course leader

 Journalism: Clare is a radio broadcaster, producer and partner in Pennine Productions.
-She makes and presents features and documentaries for BBC Radio 3 and 4, and has contributed hundreds of packages to magazine programmes such as Woman’s Hour and You and Yours.
+She makes and presents features and documentaries for BBC Radio 4, and has contributed hundreds of packages to magazine programmes such as Woman’s Hour and You and Yours.
 As a print journalist, she has written for various newspapers and magazines, from the Guardian to Woman’s Weekly.
 She has also edited and written a number of books based on personal testimony, among them Relative Grief – about bereavement – and A Passion for Priests, about women’s relationships with Roman Catholic priests.
-Clare is a member of Sound Women, and of the Oral History Society, and was visiting research fellow at the Centre for Oral History Research in Huddersfield.
+Clare is a member of the Oral History Society, and was visiting research fellow at the Centre for Oral History Research in Huddersfield.

-Graham Moorby, senior lecturer
+Graham Moorby, senior lecturer and joint course leader

 Teaching: Graham lectures part time at SHU on the undergraduate and postgraduate programmes specialising in television news.